 - Spirit or liquor – Did you know that you can infuse alcohol?
 I took some jalapenos straight from the garden and infused in some vodka!
 These are good for making Bloody Mary’s.
 They say spirits last indefinitely.
 They make a good trade item too.
 With plenty of uses, and pests won’t really bother them too much, this makes for a really good item to store.
 (Although not really a food item.)

-- Ramen Noodles – Not extremely nutritional, especially with the MSG, but these will stay good for quite a while.
+- Ramen Noodles – Not extremely nutritional, especially with the MSG, but these will stay good for about a year.

-- Cornstarch – Great for using as a thickener for sauces and whatnots.
+- Cornstarch – Good indefinitely.
+(8) Great for using as a thickener for sauces and whatnots.

 - Peanut Butter – Good for only about a year.

-- Popcorn – You can buy popcorn kernels, instead of buying bagged popcorn, and learn how to make pan popcorn!
-Could last indefinitely if stored properly.
+- Popcorn – You can buy Whole kernels, instead of buying bagged popcorn, and learn how to make pan popcorn!
+It could last indefinitely if stored properly.

 - Olives – Most olives should stay good for a couple of years.